OfficeDev/O365-ASPNETMVC-Start/README.md

 We'd love to get your feedback on the O365-ASPNETMVC-Start project.
 You can send your questions and suggestions to us in the [Issues](https://github.com/OfficeDev/O365-ASPNETMVC-Start/issues) section of this repository.

 Questions about Office 365 development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/Office365+API).
 Make sure that your questions or comments are tagged with [Office365] and [API].

+## Contributing
+You will need to sign a [Contributor License Agreement](https://cla.msopentech.com/) before submitting your pull request.
+To complete the Contributor License Agreement (CLA), you will need to submit a request via the form and then electronically sign the Contributor License Agreement when you receive the email containing the link to the document.

 ## Copyright ##